hookdeck/chargebee-demo/docs/tutorial.md

 The consistency between your development and production setups ensures that the behavior you tested locally matches what runs in production.
 Any routing rules, authentication configurations, or event filters work identically in both environments.

-## Tips and Best Practices

-Follow these practices to build reliable and maintainable webhook integrations:

-- **Idempotency**: Implement the idempotency pattern shown in Step 3 to handle duplicate events safely.
-Store processed event IDs and use the event `id` field as your deduplication key.

-- **Monitoring**: Set up Issue Triggers for critical Connections to receive alerts when delivery fails.
-Configure Issue Triggers for your subscription and payment Connections first, as these directly impact revenue and customer access.
-See the [Hookdeck Issues documentation](https://hookdeck.com/docs/issues?ref=chargebee) for configuration details.

-- **Delivery Rate Management**: Configure destination rate limits to prevent overwhelming your servers during high-traffic periods.
-Set maximum delivery rates that match your application's processing capacity.
-For details on configuring rate limits, see the [Hookdeck Destinations documentation](https://hookdeck.com/docs/destinations?ref=chargebee).

-- **Event Retries**: Use the dashboard or API for bulk retry operations when recovering from handler failures or application downtime.
-After resolving issues, retry failed events to complete missed operations.
-Learn more in the [Hookdeck Retries documentation](https://hookdeck.com/docs/retries?ref=chargebee).

-- **Testing**: Always test with Chargebee's test site before deploying to production.
-Create test customers, subscriptions, and payments to verify your handlers work correctly with real event structures.
-Testing in Chargebee's test environment prevents errors from affecting actual customer data.

 ## Conclusion

 You've built a reliable webhook integration that handles Chargebee subscription, customer, and payment events using infrastructure as code.
 The setup script programmatically creates Event Gateway Connections and Chargebee webhook endpoints, ensuring consistency across development and production environments.